paul-o-alto/CarND-Vehicle-Detection/writeup.md

 ####2.
 Settling on the final choice of HOG parameters.

-I tried various combinations of parameters and...
+I am still experimenting here.

 ####3.
 Training a classifier using selected HOG features (and, optionally, color features).